Untreated pain in children causes short- and long-term consequences.

 In the ED, the periodic evaluation of pain using the Wong-Baker Faces Pain Scale has become routine for both staff and patients.5 Although widely used in the United States, this scale suffers from two methodologic flaws: the smiling anchor to the left is rarely appropriate for anyone in the ED, and cultural and concrete thinking biases may limit endorsement of the tearful face (Fig. 13-1).
 The Faces Pain Scale—Revised is used more widely throughout the world, especially in the empirical literature (Fig. 13-2).6 Other validated options include a vertical, graduated, and colored VAS scale to assess pain.7 This upside-down triangle has the topmost part wide and red representing the worst pain and the bottom part narrow and white representing no pain.
 The scale has been found to be easier to administer than a standard VAS and avoids the most common problem seen with “face”-based scales, choosing higher numbers because of unhappiness rather than pain.

 Wong-Baker Faces Pain Scale.
-(Reproduced with permission from Wong ...
+(Reproduced with ...